Into That Good Night

-"Into That Good Night" is the season 9 finale of Roseanne and was the original show's series finale until a revived tenth season premiered in 2018.
-The episode aired on May 20, 1997 on ABC.
+"Into That Good Night" is the two-part season finale of the ninth season of the American sitcom Roseanne.
+The episode is the 23rd and the 24th episode of the season, the 221st and the 222nd episode overall and originally served as the show's series finale until Roseanne was revived in March 2018.
+The two-parter originally aired on May 20, 1997 on ABC, and was directed by Gary Halvorson.

-After a panned season, this episode undid all the plot progressions since the Conners winning the lottery by claiming it was all a fictionalization.
+After the negative reception season 9 had received, this episode undid all the plot progressions since the Conners winning the lottery by claiming it was all a fictionalization.
 This polarized many critics, and it remains one of the most controversial finales of all time, even after the revival season which effectively reversed all of the ill-received aspects.

 The title refers to the poem "Do not go gentle into that good night" by Dylan Thomas.

+This episode marked the final appearance of Glenn Quinn as Mark Healy, before his death in December 2002.

 Plot

 The beginning of season nine saw the Conners win the lottery, which changed the dynamic of the show by increasing their socio-economic level.
 This finale "ripped out the rug from under viewers" by showing that the entire plot of the ninth season was in fact a dream that Roseanne Conner had concocted in her new career as a writer.